vmware/mangle/CONTRIBUTING.md

 ## Reporting Bugs and Creating Issues

-When opening a new issue, try to roughly follow the commit message format conventions above.
+When opening a new issue through [Github](https://github.com/vmware/mangle/issues), try to roughly follow the commit message format conventions above.

 ## Repository Structure